Converting one of my Stack Overflow answer to a post

 Pxwill have the same sign when

-Wp > Wsand will have opposite sign when
+Wp > Wsand will have the opposite sign when

 Wp < Ws.
-This confirms that percentage value behave differently depending the size of the image.
-We can also express the formula differently if we consider percentage value of
+This confirms that percentage values behave differently depending on the size of the image.
+We can also express the formula differently if we consider percentage values of

 background-size.
 We will have

 X = Px * Wp * (1 - s).

 Here is an animation to illustrate the above calculation:

 In the above calculations, we always considered the top/left corner of the image and the container to apply our logic either for pixel values or percentage values.
 This reference can be changed by adding more values to

 background-position: left X top Y (position at X from the left and at Y from the top).
 By adjusting